miguel811/barebones_setup/README.md

 - public files shared between the backoffice and the loadbalancer, it will serve some files directly instead of requesting them from the backoffice

 Setps to boot up the system :
+- cd client_frontend
+- now you may want to create the npm project with the name src, or change the folder name in client_frontend.DockerFile
+- npm create vuestic@latest
+- cd ../monolith
-- composer create-project --prefer-dist laravel/laravel manage
+- composer create-project --prefer-dist laravel/laravel backoffice_api
 - php artisan install:api
 - composer require laravel/breeze --dev
 - php artisan breeze:install